fvollmer/SIP-Heating-Gateway/README.md

 5. write `buildroot/output/images/sdcard.img` to sd card (e.g. `dd if=buildroot/output/images/sdcard.img of=/dev/mmcblk0 bs=1M && sync`)

 ## Hardware
-TBD
+You don't need any special hardware for this.
+The raspberry pi will just toggle one of the GPIO PINs (see `/opt/heatingControl/controlheating` for details).

+The author of this project wants to switch a 12V relay and has designed a hat for this task.
+This hat is designed to take quite a bit of abuse like e.g. short circuit, reverse power, ESD etc. and supports 5-24V with up to 1.5A (depending on the power supply).
+In practice it should also tolerate higher voltages and currents, but you probably want to check the schematic and datasheets to learn about the limits.

+The hardware is designed to fit nicely into a HighPi Case, which has all necessary cutouts and can be mounted on a wall.

 ## Good to know
  * This system uses [Buildroot](https://buildroot.org/) to create a custom embedded system.
 This provides more flexibility and allows more customization than a stripped down raspbian.
 The complete image is just a little bigger than 100MB.
  * Connect via 3.3V serial (115200 8N1)
    There should also be a console on the HDMI port (untested).
  * The heating can be controlled by with `/opt/heatingControl/controlheating`
  * The root system is read only.
-It can be mounted as rw (`mount / -o remount,rw`), but this is only recommand for testing.
-Every change should be integrated into `br-external`
+It can be mounted as rw (`mount / -o remount,rw`), but this is mainly recommanded for testing.
+Every change can be integrated into `br-external`
  * There is a small persistent storage partition at the sd card.
 It is mounted at boot via fstab at `/media/persistent/`.
 The mount options `rw,sync,data=journal,barrier=1,noatime,commit=1` were choosen to avoid data corruption and wear of the sd card.
 It is only used to store store the current state at `/media/persistent/last_state` and to restore it after a power loss.
 On every boot `/etc/init.d/S10restorestate` tries to restore the last state.
  * To debug problems it might be useful to connect to a running asterisk in verbose mode: `sudo asterisk -rvvvv`
  * Any file can be added/overwritten by adding it ot the rootfs overlay at `br-external/board/raspberrypi2-heating-control/rootfs-overlay/`.